pederhaag/PartiEksponering/README.md

 account, press GDPR-related popups or other actions which would complicate the webscraping.

 ### Features implemented
 Below some of the features of the codebase is listed.
-Though a cleanup/refactoring of parts of the code could be beneficial, but will probably not be done. __Warning: Messy code__
+Though a cleanup/refactoring of parts of the code could be beneficial, but will probably not be done. __Warning: Messy and in many cases unoptimized code__
 - Async webscraping including javascript-rendering
   - Includes support for executing requests in batches at a time etc
 - Database storage (with SQLite) of article-data in order to not request same URL multiple times